-A wide-legged forward fold on the ground opens up hips, and lunges keep hip flexors mobile.
-Warm muscles that stay flexible are muscles that are less prone to contraction, and that can help manage fibro pain.
+Likewise, a wide-legged forward fold on the ground opens up hips, and lunges keep hip flexors mobile.
+Warm muscles that stay flexible are muscles that are less prone to tightness, and that can help manage your fibro pain.

 2. Improves spinal alignment

 When joints and tendons are aching, the impulse might be to hunch over or cradle them to decrease the pain.
-Yoga helps teach people how to properly align their skeletal systems so that the entire body is properly supported.
-The skeleton, wrapped in muscle and tendon, is beautifully designed to support the weight of the body.
-If something is out of alignment, pain and stiffness is usually the result.
-Yoga helps re-align the body for better support and pain relief.
+Yoga for fibromyalgia teaches you how to properly align your skeletal system so that your whole body is properly supported.

 3. Improves sleep quality and mental health